 Let’s just say, this bread is definitely everything everyone said and more.
 Light and tender with the delicious aroma and flavor of rosemary combined with the subtle crunchy saltiness from the coarse salt, this bread is over-the-top tasty…plain or dipped in balsamic vinegar and olive oil.

-But I have something that trumps even that – a whipped garlic and herb butter spread that will blow your mind.
-And I promise to share it later this week.
-I literally cannot admit to you, my friends, how many slices of this bread I ate slathered in the creamy, buttery spread.
+It’s hard to admit to you, my friends, how many slices of this bread I ate slathered in whipped herb butter.
 I have always loved a good bread/butter combo but this wonderful rosemary bread pretty much exceeded all my carb cravings.
 And I can’t believe I’m actually admitting this, but for the first time in my entire existence, I would take a slice (or four) of this bread smothered with the garlic and herb butter concoction over an offer of dark chocolate.
 I’m not sure I know who I am anymore.

 The bread is not complicated in the least and is free-formed, eliminating the need for bread pans – truly, it is worth making!
-I just hope when you make it, one of the two loaves makes it into the freezer…or to a neighbor…or to some worthy cause…to make up for the fact that both of my loaves (save for a few slices I grudgingly shared with my kids) ended up down my gullet and in my tummy.
+I just hope when you make it, one of the two loaves makes it into the freezer…or to a neighbor…or to some worthy cause…because it’s all too easy to down both loaves before realizing what exactly happened.

 - 1 tablespoon instant yeast or 1 1/2 tablespoons active dry yeast